OSU-Android-PHP-Group/Collage-Web/README.md

 #### Step 4

-Finally, install the vendor plugins:
+Install the vendor plugins:

     php bin/vendor install

+#### Step 5

+Lastly, we have to pull in the git submodules (specifically the OSU bundle).

+    git submodule update --init

 ---